keymanapp/help.keyman.com/developer/17.0/context/package-editor.md

 ![Package Editor - Files tab](/cdn/dev/img/developer/170/ui/frmPackageEditor_Files.png)

-Use the **Add** button to select the files to be included in the package, such as .kmx and .js keyboard files, documentation, and related fonts; but you can include any type of file here as well.
+Use the <kbd>Add...</kbd> button to select the files to be included in the package, such as .kmx and .js keyboard files, documentation, and related fonts; but you can include any type of file here as well.